Avocados and ice cream, two beloved foods, are the picture of summer. But have you ever tried combining the two?

-If you're looking to lower your cholesterol levels or have a history of heart disease in your family, it might be worth picking up a tub of Cado over So Delicious or another coconut-milk-based ice cream.
+It's also low in saturated fat — so if you're looking to lower your cholesterol levels or have a history of heart disease in your family, it might be worth picking up a tub of Cado over So Delicious or another coconut milk-based ice cream.

 How to Make Avocado Ice Cream at Home

-While Cado Avocado Ice Cream is now available in most stores, including Wal-Mart, Whole Foods Market and Target, it's easy to make your own version at home.
-You can try this delicious recipe or skip the sugar and use stevia with this basic recipe:
+While you can order a pint of Cado Avocado Ice Cream, you can also make your own version at home.
+Try this delicious Vegan Avocado Ice Cream recipe — or skip the sugar and use stevia with this basic recipe:

 Yields: 6 Servings

-- Cut the avocados in half.
-Remove the skin and pits.
+- Cut the avocados in half and remove the skin and pits.

-- Blend it along with the lemon juice in a food processor until smooth.
+- Blend the avocado along with the lemon juice in a food processor until smooth.

 - Add the remaining ingredients and blend again.

 - Transfer the mixture to a bowl and freeze until you achieve the desired consistency.